 – Depth: your application must outline clearly the nature of your achievements and (where necessary) prove that the achievements are your own

 – Relevance: Is your prior learning up to date and relevant?
-Both certificated and experience-based learning are considered ‘current’ if it is achieved within 5 years of your course start date.
+Both certificate and experience-based learning are considered ‘current’ if it is achieved within 5 years of your course start date.

 – Valid ID or Passport